Robert-Hughes/SanctuaryPlayer/README.md

  it will still be in the address bar so it's not great
    - ideally it's just /, as it's a single page web-app.
 The other static content (javascript, images, css etc.) could remain in the static folder, as users won't see/use that URL
-TODO: spaces in user ID or device ID aren't being escaped properly and appear strangely in the database!
-Cookies?

 TODO: